khowling/yet-another-llm-example/README.md

 The project's `setup` directory contains a simple script & IaC (Infra-as-Code) to bootstrap the demo into your Azure subscription.
 The IaC files provisions all the resources you need to run the project, builds the initial container using [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview), and deploys to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview).

-The easiest way to deploy is using the *Azure Cloud shell*, as this has all the dependencies you will need already installed, like `git` `az cli` etc.
+The easiest way to deploy is using the *Azure Cloud shell*, as this has the Azure CLI already installed & logged in.

 * **Step 1** : goto [Azure Cloud Shell](https://shell.azure.com), and once you have a `$` prompt,